-ASN Bank invests in companies and institutions that contribute to protecting or improving biodiversity.
+We invest in companies and institutions that contribute to protecting or improving biodiversity.
 We do this by taking effective measures or developing activities that prevent or set off the threats identified by the MA.
 As mentioned above, these threats are:

-- changes in land use (loss of natural habitat);
+- changes in land use (loss of natural habitat); •

-- climate change;
+- climate change; .

-- the introduction of exotic species;
+- the introduction of exotic species; .

-- overexploitation;
+- overexploitation; •

-- pollution.
+- pollution. •

-E. Biodiversity selection criteria for companies, institutions and projects
+E Biodiversity selection criteria for companies, institutions and projects

 The activities that may threaten biodiversity are explained below.
 This is followed by a summary of the sectors in which these activities are commonplace.
-The section closes with the assessment guidelines companies in these sectors must comply with if ASN Bank is to approve them.
-ASN Bank therefore approves those companies and institutions that do not pose a threat to biodiversity with their activities and within their sphere of control, or that comply with the assessment guidelines.
+The section closes with the assessment guidelines companies in these sectors must comply with if we are to approve them.
+We therefore approve those companies and institutions that do not pose a threat to biodiversity with their activities and within their sphere of control, or that comply with the assessment guidelines.

-To ASN Bank, guidelines are not free of obligation.
+To us, guidelines are not free of obligation.
 In actual practice, however, situations may occur in which a desired measure is satisfied in practice but not literally.
 Guidelines may also evolve, and new and better guidelines may be developed.
-ASN Bank includes these aspects in its assessments.
+We include these aspects in its assessments.